MailTape/MailTape-v1/_posts/2019-05-19-Siem-Folknomade.md

 musiColor: musiColor358.png
 description: >-
-  This morning we are pleased to welcome a long time MailTape listener and Marseille-based vocalist, Siêm Folknomade.
+  This morning we are pleased to welcome a long time MailTape listener and Marseille-based vocalist and composer, Siêm Folknomade.
 ---
-<p id="introduction">This morning we are pleased to welcome a long time MailTape listener and Marseille-based vocalist, [Siêm Folknomade](https://linktr.ee/siemfolknomade).
+<p id="introduction">This morning we are pleased to welcome a long time MailTape listener and Marseille-based vocalist and composer, [Siêm Folknomade](https://linktr.ee/siemfolknomade).
 <br><br>

 In her own words, her music is 'the celebration of a nomadic folk imbued with sweet metaphors, dissolutely original and eternally ephemeral'.
 If you're in Marseille on 24th May, she'll be performing at [La Mesón](https://www.facebook.com/events/349829132291153/).</p>